People v. Turner: Persky recalled

 Although he did not face any opposition in an election held five days after the sentencing, Persky faced a campaign to recall him.
 Online petitions calling for Persky to be removed attracted over a million signatures by June 10, 2016.
-Professor Michele Dauber, of the Stanford Law School and longtime advocate on campus sexual assault, who is also a family friend of Miller's, led the Committee to Recall Judge Persky.
+Professor Michele Dauber, of the Stanford Law School and longtime advocate on campus sexual assault, led the Committee to Recall Judge Persky.
 The Committee planned to collect signatures in Santa Clara County to force a November 2017 recall vote.
 A request for an injunction by Persky delayed that initiative.
 The California Attorney General's office supported the propriety of the approval of the petition by the county registrar of voters to allow the recall to go forward.
 Persky's legal team argued that since he was a state officer, only the California Secretary of State had the authority to approve its acceptance.
 The recall vote required gathering 90,000 verified signatures.
 Persky paid $30,000 to the firm of Brian Seitchik to lead the opposition to the recall.
 A retired judge living in Santa Cruz heard Persky's request for injunction to prevent the recall election and approved it.
 The demands for recall received support from Representative Ted Poe (R-Texas), who spoke in the United States House of Representatives to condemn Turner's sentence as too lenient and to call for Persky's removal.

 The move to recall Persky was opposed by the Santa Clara County public defender, who said she was "alarmed by the hysteria" about the Turner sentence.
 A group of 70 public defenders petitioned in support of Persky, warning against "mass incarceration" brought upon by state legislatures or indiscreet judges, and fearing that the backlash against Persky could hurt their clients (mostly poor Black and Latino Americans) by compelling judges to give out harsh sentences.
 Deputy Public Defender Sajid Khan wrote "rather than using robotic, one size fits all punishment schemes, we want judges, like Judge Persky, to engage in thoughtful, case by case, individualized determinations of the appropriate sentence for a particular crime and particular offender."
 Santa Clara County district attorney Jeff Rosen, whose office prosecuted Turner and did not appeal the sentence, stated, "While I strongly disagree with the sentence that Judge Persky issued in the Brock Turner case, I do not believe he should be removed from his judgeship," adding, "Judicial independence is a critical part of the U.S. justice system.
 The immense power that comes with judicial independence also comes with accountability to the people we serve."